ALD-52: Switzerland

 Since March 2018, ALD-52 is illegal in Switzerland and has been put in the RS 812.121.11.

 United Kingdom

 On June 10, 2014, the UK Advisory Council on the Misuse of Drugs (ACMD) recommended that ALD-52 be specifically named in the UK Misuse of Drugs Act as a class A drug despite not identifying it as ever having been sold or any harm associated with its use.
 The UK Home office accepted this advice and announced a ban of the substance to be enacted on 6 January 2015 as part of The Misuse of Drugs Act 1971 (Amendment) (No. 2) Order 2014.

 United States

 ALD-52 is unscheduled in the United States.
-It may be considered an analogue of LSD, a Schedule I drug under the Controlled Substances Act.
-As such, the sale for human consumption or the use for illicit non-medical or scientific use could be prosecuted as crimes under the Federal Analogue Act however could be legal for medical and research uses like a research chemical.
+It may be considered an analogue of LSD, a Schedule I substance under the Controlled Substances Act however.
+As such, the sale for human consumption or could be prosecuted as crimes under the Federal Analogue Act, though is legal for other uses such as use in research settings.